-- Tactical crime analysis: An analytical process that provide information used to assist operations personnel (patrol and investigative officers) in identifying specific and immediate crime trends, patterns, series, sprees and hotspots, providing investigative leads, and clearing cases.
-Analysis includes associating criminal activity by method of the crime, time, date, location, suspect, vehicle, and other types of information.
+- Tactical Crime Analysis: Information to assist operations personnel (patrol and investigative officers) in identifying specific and immediate crime trends, providing investigative leads, and clearing cases.

-- Strategic: Concerned with long-range problems and projections of long-term increases or decreases in crime (crime trends).
-Strategic analysis also includes the preparation of crime statistical summaries, resource acquisition, and allocation studies.
+- Strategic Crime Analysis: Information regarding long-range problems, projections of long-term increases and decreases in crime, preparation of statistical summaries, and resource acquisition and allocation studies.

-In addition to acting as an internal resource for operations staff and administration, the CAU routinely fields telephone inquiries from the public requesting a variety of statistical information.
-The Unit works closely with Crime Prevention in the identification of hot spots and determines the best course of action to prevent additional incidences.
-The Crime Analysis Unit may be reached 949-724-7121.
+In addition to acting as an internal resource for operations staff, administration, and other city departments, the CAU routinely fields telephone inquiries from the public requesting a variety of statistical information.
+The Crime Analysis Unit may be reached at: